ianfhunter/GNOLL/README.md

 - Explosions
 - Drop/Keep

-For the specific details of supported notation, [we've got a dedicated section in our wiki](https://github.com/ianfhunter/dice-tower/wiki/Dice-Roll-Syntaxes).
+For the specific details of supported notation, [we've got a dedicated section in our wiki](https://github.com/ianfhunter/GNOLL/wiki/Dice-Roll-Syntaxes).
 And feel free to ask for anything we're missing!

 ## Getting Started
 ### 🛠️ Prerequisites

-- Linux Support (We have an open issue with support on POSIX systems e.g. Cygwin, WSL)
+- Linux
+- Windows (via WSL)

 ```bash
 sudo apt-get install bison flex make python3-pip -y
 make all
 ```
-That's it for the basics, for specific language installs, check the wiki!

 To verify your setup, try our tests:
 ```bash